Baby Chioggia Beets

 Applications

-Baby Chioggia beets are popularly used raw to preserve the bright stripes in the flesh and can be sliced into salads or garnished on top of soups.
-When cooked, the flesh will fade into a pale pink or white hue, and the dramatic colors will be lost.
-Baby Chioggia beets can be roasted with spices such as thyme to develop a sweet, caramelized flavor, lightly sautéed with other cooked vegetables, and steamed or boiled for a tender consistency.
-They can also be deep fried into thin chips, cooked and blended into homemade baby food, or pickled for extended use.
-It is important to note that the skin should be peeled before consumption and is easiest to remove after it has been cooked.
-The leaves are also edible and can be used in recipes as a spinach substitute.
-Baby Chioggia beets pair well with cheese such as pecorino, gorgonzola, feta, goat, and ricotta, apples, citrus, raspberries, fennel, edamame, cauliflower, mint, parsley, vinegar, hazelnuts, walnuts, and smoked and cured fish.
-The roots will keep for 3-7 days when lightly wrapped and stored in the refrigerator with their tops removed.
+Baby Chioggia beets are entirely edible including their roots, stems, and leaves.
+They are popularly used raw to preserve the bright stripes in their flesh and can be sliced into salads or garnished on top of soups.
+When cooked, their distinctive colors fade to a pale pink or white, but this doesn’t affect their edibility.
+Baby Chioggia beets are roasted with spices such as thyme to develop a sweet, caramelized flavor, lightly sautéed with other cooked vegetables, and steamed or boiled for a tender consistency.
+They may be deep-fried into thin chips, cooked and blended into homemade baby food, or pickled for extended use.
+Their leaves are also edible and can be used in recipes as a spinach substitute.
+This variety pairs well with cheese like pecorino, gorgonzola, feta, goat, ricotta, apples, citrus, raspberries, fennel, edamame, cauliflower, mint, parsley, vinegar, hazelnuts, walnuts, and smoked and cured fish.
+The skin should be peeled before consumption and is easiest to remove after it has been cooked.
+The roots will be kept for 3-7 days when lightly wrapped and stored in the refrigerator with their tops removed.

 Ethnic/Cultural Info

-Chioggia beets are named after the coastal town of Chioggia, Italy.
+Chioggia beets are a 19th-century variety named after the coastal town of Chioggia, Italy.
 Located on a small piece of land just outside of the Venice lagoon, Chioggia is a fishing town that has been nicknamed “little Venice” and contains many historic sites and waterways.
-Chioggia has also earned a local reputation for producing authentic Italian food.
-It has been said that many Italians visit the city to consume a traditional family-style meal and in the city, the striped beet is often juiced and used to color pasta.
+Chioggia has also earned a local reputation for its foods, attracting many Italians to enjoy foods like the striped beet, which is often juiced to add color to pasta.
+The town is also known for foods like radicchio, pumpkins, onions, fish, and bread called bossolà di Chioggia.
+This crunchy bread is rolled into a circular shape, topped with jams or savory meats and cheeses, and is eaten for breakfast.

 Geography/History